 The National Security Agency's STARTALK program is soliciting proposals from eligible institutions for grants to conduct language education and skills development programs.
-Proposed programs should use innovative and creative approaches to teach one or more critical-need languages to students or develop language education skills for teachers.
+Proposed programs should use innovative and creative approaches to teach Russian and/or Chinese to students.

 1.2 STARTALK PROGRAM